 The City issues revenue bonds to satisfy a variety of capital financing requirements backed solely by the fees derived from the provision of certain services.
 Included among the purposes for which these types of revenue bonds have been issued are sewer system facilities, water system facilities, parking system facilities, golf facilities, environmental remediation activities, road improvements and hydroelectric generation facilities.
 In these cases, fees and charges are collected for the individual services provided, generally on the basis of usage.
-The types and amounts of outstanding revenue bonds as of March 1, 2011, are shown in the table below.
+The types and amounts of outstanding revenue bonds are shown in the above table titled "Debt Statement."